Skip to content

 Identify Needs and Opportunities

 Use surveys and interviews to identify employee skills and interests.
-You can use Factorial’s Skills Matrix Template to track the development of skillsets and compare learned competencies with overall objectives.
+You can use Factorial’s Skills Matrix Template to track the development of skill sets and compare learned competencies with overall objectives.
 You can then align all the results with your talent development strategy.

-Design your Talent Development Program
+Design Your Talent Development Program

 Once you’ve done all your research and defined your goals and strategy, it’s time to design your talent development plan for employees.
 This means deciding what you are going to teach, how you are going to teach it, and what tools and resources you will need.